aws-samples/aws-mlflow-sagemaker-cdk/README.md

 The private integration uses an API Gateway resource of VpcLink to encapsulate connections between API Gateway and targeted VPC resources.
 As an owner of a VPC resource, we are responsible for creating an Application Load Balancer in our Producer VPC and adding a VPC resource as a target of an Application Load Balancer's listener.
 As an HTTP API developer, to set up an HTTP API with the private integration, we are responsible for creating a VpcLink targeting the specified Application Load Balancer and then treating the VpcLink as an effective integration endpoint.
-Let us create a Vpclink based on the private subnets of the MLOpsVPC.
+Let us create a Vpclink based on the private subnets of the MLFlowVPC.

 ```typescript
 this.httpVpcLink = new cdk.CfnResource(this, "HttpVpcLink", {